brikis98/yevgeniy-brikman-homepage/_posts/2018-05-31-the-silence-of-the-lambs.md

 As always, I've saved a few of my favorite quotes:

-‚ÄúProblem-solving is hunting; it is savage pleasure and we are born to it.‚Äù
+"Problem-solving is hunting; it is savage pleasure and we are born to it."

-‚ÄúNothing happened to me, Officer Starling.
+"Nothing happened to me, Officer Starling.
 I happened.
-You can't reduce me to a set of influences.‚Äù
+You can't reduce me to a set of influences."

-‚ÄúI have no plans to call on you, Clarice, the world being more interesting with you in it.‚Äù
+"I have no plans to call on you, Clarice, the world being more interesting with you in it."

 **Rating**: 5 stars